 Properties

-Smoothed Moving Average Period.
+It smoothed the Moving Average Period.
 This characteristic deals with the number of bars in the chart.
 In daily data, the period will stand for days, whereas for months, it will denote months, and so on.
-The app sets a default of 9, but the period is lengthened for the user’s convenience, which allows you to view the data easier and create a general vision of the current price trend.
+The app sets a default of 9, but the period is lengthened for the user’s convenience, which allows you to view the data more accessible and create a general vision of the current price trend.

-Smoothed Moving Average Aspect.
-Deals with the symbol field where the data series are calculated.
+It smoothed the Moving Average Aspect.
+It deals with the symbol field where the data series are calculated.
 As you enter the app to look for a symbol in the chart, it will be set to “default,” which is identical to the “Close” symbol.

 Smoothed moving average series (SMMA) calculation

-The combination of a simple moving average and the exponential moving average is called a smoothed moving average.
-The value of SMMA is approximately equal to the EMA value, with just the period as double of that of EMA.
+The combination of a simple moving average and the exponential moving average is called a smooth moving average.
+The value of SMMA is approximately equal to the EMA value, with just the period double that of EMA.
 This smoothing technique allows analysts to reduce volatility in a series of data.
-Since this technique takes input from past time periods, that’s why it captures the economic scenario better than non smoothed graphs.
+Since this technique takes input from past periods, it captures the economic scenario better than non-smoothed graphs.

 Some analysts take out all EMA, SMA, and SMMA and then analyze the market trends.
-Anyway, it is always a personal choice as to how many parameters to consider.
+It is always a personal choice as to how many parameters to consider.

 The SMMA formula

-The Smoothed Moving Average formula represents the calculation of average as follows:
+The Smoothed Moving Average formula represents the calculation of the average as follows:

 SMMA(i) = (SUM(i-1) – SMMA(i-1) INPUT(i))/N